Stairs of Jawahar kala kendra

 About Charles Correa

 Charles Mark Correa (1930 – 2015) was an Indian architect and urban planner.
-Credited with the creation of modern architecture in post-Independent India, he was celebrated for his sensitivity to the needs of the urban poor and his use of traditional methods and materials.
+He is credited with creating modern architecture in post-Independence India and is celebrated for his sensitivity to the needs of the urban poor and his use of traditional methods and materials.

 In 1958, Charles Correa established his professional practice in Mumbai.
 His first significant project was the Mahatma Gandhi Sangrahalaya (Mahatma Gandhi Memorial) at Sabarmati Ashram in Ahmedabad (1958–1963), followed by the Madhya Pradesh Legislative Assembly in Bhopal (1967).
 In 1961-1966, he designed his first high-rise building, the Sonmarg apartments in Mumbai.
 At the National Crafts Museum in New Delhi (1975–1990), he introduced “the rooms open to the sky,” his systematic use of courtyards.
 In the Jawahar Kala Kendra (Jawahar Arts Centre) in Jaipur (1986–1992), he makes a structural hommage to Jai Singh II.
 Later, he invited the British artist Howard Hodgkin for the exterior design of the British Council in Delhi (1987–1992).